Uncovering Overfitting in Large Language Model Editing: Related Work

 \textbf{Locate-then-edit methods} originate from research into the internal mechanisms of LLMs, advocating for identifying the specific weights responsible for storing knowledge before applying targeted updates. \citet{geva2021transformer,geva2023dissecting} propose viewing MLP modules as key-value memory.
 Building on this foundation, the Knowledge Neuron theory \citep{dai2022knowledge} posits that these MLP key-value pairs encode factual knowledge. \citet{meng2022locating} introduce causal tracing to analyze LLMs' factual recall mechanisms, leading to the development of ROME \citep{meng2022locating} and MEMIT \citep{meng2022mass}, which achieved state-of-the-art results on several traditional metrics.

 In recent years, researchers have recognized the limitations of current editing methods on specific complex tasks such as multi-hop reasoning, leading to the development of task-specific approaches \citep{zhong2023maquake,zhang2024knowledge,zhang2024multihop}.
+More detailed related work is provided in Appendix \ref{mrw}.
 In contrast, our work explores the reasons behind the suboptimal performance of editing methods by constructing a benchmark and proposes a more general strategy to enhance editing performance by addressing the issue of overfitting.